epage/epage.github.io/blog/dev/pr-style.md

 Some will try out multiple solutions.
 Some will abandon their work and another will pick it up.

+If someone does walk away from a PR, we are no longer tracking the need in our backlog.
+Someone looking for existing conversations is unlikely to find it among the PRs.

 PRs also create social pressure on reviewers to quickly merge them.
 The contributor is invested in the problem and there being a solution and presumably put effort into that particular solution.
 Catering to these contributors can lead to burnout or emotional disengagement of reviewers.